SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 In a previous blog ([The Conviction Pyramid of Portfolio Construction](https://skybluerw.github.io/2023/04/01/pyramid-optimization.html)), we have discussed one trail of thought to alleviate such issue by reducing dependency on estimation of expected return.
 While the idea of having a nice forecast on expected return and gain from it is just so attractive!
 A slight improvement on expected return estimation can bring tremendous reward financially!
 Now it's the time to turn to this trail of thought to improve our estimation on expected return.

 Attaining a reliable estimate on expected return is probably the most challenging task in the modern world of finance.
+There is just so much volatility and unstationariness within the security return hidering the task.
 In the meanwhile it is also exactly the point making it quite an interesting topic.
 There is no universally guaranteed or recoganized method for it.
 We have all the room to explore and wander.

 In this blog, let's start the journey with the Bayesian framework initially brought within the Black-Litterman model (BL).
 Such a framework enables us to start from a neutral point and incorporate investors' views/forecast on expected return to deviate from it.